Winter Maintenance and Driving Tips to Keep Your Car Fuel-Efficient and Reliable

 Drive Slower

 The increased density of cold air has another effect on winter driving: denser air means increased aerodynamic resistance.
-This means that your engine has to work harder in order to push your car through the air and maintain speed, which reduces fuel economy.
+This means that your engine has to work harder to push your car through the air and maintain speed, which reduces fuel efficiency.
 Since air resistance starts to increase exponentially as you go faster, the reduction in gas mileage will be most pronounced at high speeds, such as when commuting on the highway.

 Oil Changes

 You should always change the engine oil at the mileage intervals suggested in your car owner’s manual.
-However, cold weather is more stressful on internal engine components, so if you do a lot of driving in the winter it’s a good idea to change the oil more frequently.
+However, cold weather is more stressful on internal engine components, so if you do a lot of driving in the winter, it’s a good idea to change the oil more frequently.

 The Engine Warm-Up Period

 As a measure of preventative maintenance, many drivers like to start their cars roughly ten minutes early in the winter.
-This way the engine warms up and the heater works by the time you’re ready to leave.
+This way, the engine warms up and the heater works by the time you’re ready to leave.
 However, this habit also wastes a lot of gas and reduces your overall fuel economy.

 While it’s true that the engine doesn’t perform optimally until the oil is at normal operating temperature, heating the oil with the engine at idle speed is inefficient.
 Even when idling, the engine uses a lot more fuel when the oil is cold, so you want the engine to warm up as quickly as possible to improve gas mileage.